Menu

 Inexpensive

-Between $199 and $499, you’ll find budget laptops that cut corners and don’t age well.
+Costing between $199 and $499, budget laptops don’t typically age well.
 While a lot of laptops in this price range can seem like good bargains, the reality is that they feel slow and ineffective out of the box.
 What’s more, underpowered hardware doesn’t age well.
 If you need a laptop that can support your lifestyle as a college student, don’t go for the cheapest one you can find; the frustration isn’t worth it.

 Mid-range

-Between $500 and $999, expect to encounter capable machines with respectable hardware under the hood.
-Machines in this price range won’t have the latest and greatest hardware, but they will still be fast enough to competently handle most common tasks.
+For $500 to $999, expect to encounter capable machines with respectable hardware under the hood.
+Machines in this price range won’t have the latest and greatest hardware, but they will still be fast enough to competently handle the most common tasks.
 Laptops in this price range will definitely feel slow after a few years of use, but they will always excel at the basics like web browsing and word processing.

 Expensive